kmarkiv/kmarkiv.github.io/README.md

 ###  Hobbies
-* Cooking: I am good at cooking South Indian food, but I occasionally try vegetarian cuisines from other cultures  and post the successful ones on Facebook.
+* Cooking: I am good at cooking South Indian food, but I occasionally try vegetarian cuisines from other cultures.
 * Sketching: I love to draw cartoon characters, and I usually draw them with a positive message.
 * Meditation: I follow the heartfulness practice regularly.
 * Learning French: As much as I can.